LiorSinai/liorsinai.github.io/_posts/2020-10-29-finite-state-machines.md

 1. At each split with multiple valid transitions, simultaneously  do all.
 2. Only keep track of current active states (and not the history).

-Only doing the first would result in breadth-first Search (BFS), which still has $O(2^n)$ complexity.
+Only doing the first would result in breadth-first search (BFS), which still has $O(2^n)$ complexity.
-The second step however means that the number of active states per character is a function of the pattern length (which is $O(n)$).
+The second step however means that the number of active states per character is a function of the pattern length.
+That is $O(n)$.
-So since we only read $n$ characters,the whole algorithm is $O(n^2)$.
+So since we process $n$ characters,the whole algorithm is $O(n^2)$.

 The minor difficulty is that we do want to keep track of part of the history - that is, the current matching vectors - as well as the current state.
-But since we can keep one match per state and we only want the left-most match, we can just keep the left-most match per state.
+But we can keep one match per state without increasing the complexity, and since we only want the left-most match, we can just keep the left-most match per state.

 [Thompson_paper]: https://dl.acm.org/doi/10.1145/363347.363387